-AASP Distinguished Master's Student Practice Award:
+AASP Outstanding Student Practice Award:

-This award recognizes outstanding or innovative service delivery in sport psychology by a master's student member of AASP.
+This award recognizes outstanding or innovative service delivery in sport psychology by a graduate status (masters, doctoral) student member of AASP.
 This award may not be awarded annually.
 Service delivery and client is defined broadly and reaches across all areas of AASP.